 Newborn baby cold can be caused by 200 viruses but the most common virus responsible for the common cold in babies is Rhinovirus.
 Common cold usually infects the nose and the throat.
 Now, the interesting fact about the cold is that once infected by a certain cold virus, your child becomes immune to that virus.
 But since there are many cold-causing viruses, hence your baby may suffer from several bouts of cold by the time he is 2 years old.
 Since cold is a communicable disease, this is how it enters your baby’s system:

->

-> - Through Air: usually when an infected person coughs, talks, or sneezes, he/she may spread the virus
+- Through air: usually when an infected person coughs, talks, or sneezes, he may spread the virus

-> - Through touch: when an infected person touches your baby, he or she will pass the virus to your baby
+- Through touch: when an infected person touches your baby, he will pass the virus to your baby

-> - Through infected surfaces: your baby may get a virus by touching an infected toy or any other surface where the virus stays for 2 hours or longer.
+- Through infected surfaces: your baby may get a virus by touching an infected toy or any other surface where the virus stays for 2 hours or longer.

 Your baby will be at a higher risk of catching a common cold because of his immature immune system.
 Exposer to other children who may already be suffering from cold can also put your baby at a high risk of catching a cold.
 The climatic changes also make your baby susceptible to cold.

 You may observe the following signs and symptoms in your baby if he is infected by cold: